entradas-analogicas-adc-micropython

 • 5 min

-In this tutorial, we will see how we can use ADCs in MicroPython to perform an analog input with which to read sensors and other devices.
+In this tutorial, we will see how to use ADCs in MicroPython to perform an analog input for reading sensors and other devices.

-Unlike digital inputs, which can only detect two states (HIGH or LOW) analog inputs allow us to measure continuous values, within a range of voltages and with a specified resolution.
+Unlike digital inputs, which can only detect two states (HIGH or LOW), analog inputs allow us to measure continuous values, within a specific voltage range and with a certain resolution.

-The measurement is performed using an ADC (Analog-to-Digital Converter), which transforms the analog voltage into a digital value that can be processed by the microcontroller.
+The measurement is performed by an ADC (Analog-to-Digital Converter), which transforms the analog voltage into a digital value that can be processed by the microcontroller.

-We can use analog inputs to read sensors that operate through analog signals, such as potentiometers, temperature sensors, light sensors, pressure sensors (or any other quantity that varies gradually).
+We can use analog inputs to read sensors that operate via analog signals, such as potentiometers, temperature sensors, light sensors, pressure sensors (or any other magnitude that varies gradually).

-In MicroPython, analog inputs are configured using the ADC class from the machine module (which by now we know well).
+In MicroPython, analog inputs are configured using the ADC class from the machine module (which we know well by now).

 # Configure the analog pin (GPIO 34 on ESP32)